 Does Mt.
 Fuji Have an Entrance Fee?

 Mt.
-Fuji doesn’t have an entrance fee, so you can hike it for free.
-Mt.
-Fuji has a conservation donation station at the start of each trailhead where they encourage people to donate 1,000 yen, or about $6.70 USD at the time of writing.
+Fuji has a conservation donation station at the start of each trailhead where they encourage people to donate 1,000 yen (a little under $7).

 All bathrooms on Mt.
 Fuji have a small fee of slightly more than $1.
 They’re cash-only, so make sure to bring coins with you.